fangsonghub/fangsonghub.github.io/teaching/s20_4510_qc/project.md

   [MIT Tech
   Review](https://www.technologyreview.com/topic/computing/quantum-computing/)].
 * The research efforts and focuses of different **regions and countries**.
 For instance, look at the [Quantum Internet](http://quantum-internet.team/) effort in EU.
+[US National Strategic Overview](https://www.whitehouse.gov/wp-content/uploads/2018/09/National-Strategic-Overview-for-Quantum-Information-Science.pdf).
 * Impact on **labor market**.
 How many patents are being filed?
 How much investiment is being injected in quantum startup companies?
   Are we going to see jobs in quantum?
 This [report on